-Seminar CS715: Solving Complex Tasks using Large Language Models (HWS 2025)
+Seminar CS715: Solving Complex Tasks using Large Language Models (FSS 2026)

-The focus of this semester's seminar are LLM-based agents as well as using LLMs for information integration tasks.
+The focus of this semester's seminar are LLM agents as well as retrieval augmented generation (RAG).
 The seminar focuses mainly on experimental topics and a small selection of literature topics.
 The goal of the experimental topics is to verify the utility of specific approaches by applying them to tasks beyond the tasks used in the respective papers for illustration and evaluation.
-The goal of the literature topics is to summarize the state of the art concerning a specific aspect of the application of LLMs or LLM-based agents well as to compare specific approaches in this area using a systematic set of criteria.
+The goal of the literature topics is to summarize the state-of-the-art concerning a specific aspect of the application of LLMs or LLM-based agents and to compare specific approaches in this area using a systematic set of criteria.

 Organization